Kyzyl kum Desert

 Kyzyl Kum sights

 The most famous sights of the Kyzyl Kum are the Khorezm fortress ruins.
 In addition to them, there are some 20 meter high sand dunes at the center of Kyzyl Kum that can be reached with camels.
 There are also many many dried riverbeds, springs, salty lakes and geological formations like the Jarakuduk petrified forest, dinosaur fossils and even hot springs.
+A very good way to see the Kyzyl Kum desert is to travel by train from Bukhara to Khiva.

 Other anthropological related sights include Petroglyphs of the Bukantau mountains and the several small, desolate desert villages in places with oases or other water sources, namely the Kulkuduk, Yangigazgan and Dongelek.
 Sultan Bobo Uvays’ shrine is surrounded by a vast cemetary in the mountain ridge near Amu Darya and several ancient Khorezm fortresses.
 Kyzyl kum can be visited easily with our Uzbekistan tours or Central Asia Tours.